starikovm/phpunit-documentation-new/source/configuration.rst

     </phpunit>

-The XML configuration above corresponds to the default behaviour of the TextUI test runner documented in :numref:`textui.clioptions`.
+The XML configuration above corresponds to the default behaviour of the TextUI test runner documented in :ref:`textui.clioptions`.

 Additional options that are not available as command-line options are: